jamespfennell/transiter/README.md

 localhost:8080/systems/us-ny-subway/stops/D15
 ```

+[Transiter's documentation website](https://docs.transiter.dev) has much more information,
+    including how to run Tranister with Docker and how to use a non-default Postgres configuration.

 ## Development

 Transiter uses [sqlc](https://github.com/kyleconroy/sqlc)
     for generating database access methods.
-The schema and queries are stored in the `db` directory and the Go files are generated using:
+The schema and queries are stored in the `db` directory.
+The Go files are generated using the following command in the repo root:

 ```
 sqlc generate